ColonialDevelopment/website/README.md

 >	$ cd colonialsite/coloauth

 >	$ cp example_members.csv members.csv

+Alternatively, you can create a local superuser and login through /staff/login/.

 Next, you'll need Node.js and NPM installed to run the webpack server.
 Once you install Node.js and NPM, install dependencies: